Applying & Funding

 Please note: The student's academic record will also be reviewed.

-Upon return, send the thank-you letter (as a Word document) and photo to the Office for International Study via email.
+Upon return, send the report and thank-you letter (as Word documents) and accompanying photos to the Office for International Study via email.
 Be sure to include your name and class year.

 Smith College will pay or reimburse nonrefundable program deposits normally required to confirm a student's enrollment in a study abroad program.